eHarmony/vw-webservice/README.md

-VW Webservice
+Vowpal Wabbit Webservice
 =============

-This project implements a simple web service that wraps vowpal wabbit daemon and below you will find a description and installation instructions.
+This is a simple web service that wraps vowpal wabbit daemon.
+Below you will find a description and installation instructions.

 Dependencies
 ------------

 * Maven 2.2.1
 * Java
-* Jetty
+* Jetty (6.2.10)
 * vowpal wabbit

 The current web service was developed against and tested on Jetty 6.2.10, so